SamboyCoding/Tomlet/README.md

 ### Serialize a runtime object to TOML

+Note: Like deserialization, only Fields will be serialized, not Properties.

 ```c#
 var myClass = new MyClass("hello world", 1, 3);
 TomlDocument tomlDoc = TomletMain.DocumentFrom(myClass); //TOML document representation.
 Can be serialized using the SerializedValue property.